acampove/rx_run3/README.md

 - For instructions on how to install this project, check [this](doc/installation.md)
 - For documentation specific to MVA lines of the RD group, check [this](doc/mva_lines.md)
+- For tools to deal with nicknames check [this](doc/nicknames.md)
+- For instructions to mount EOS in your laptop check [this](doc/mounting_eos.md)
+- For instructions on how to make the decay descriptor fields check [this](doc/descriptors.md)

 ## How to add a decay